MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMClientStatusUpdateSchedule.md

 ## DESCRIPTION
 The **Set-CMClientStatusUpdateSchedule** cmdlet modifies the schedule interval of the client status update task.
-For more information, see [How to Configure Client Status in Configuration Manager](/previous-versions/system-center/system-center-2012-R2/hh338432(v=technet.10)) on TechNet.
+For more information, see [How to Configure Client Status in Configuration Manager](https://docs.microsoft.com/mem/configmgr/core/clients/deploy/configure-client-status).

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.